WHO WE ARE

 WHAT WE DO

 Every year we raise money for the President’s charity and other charities supported by the club.
 These provide an opportunity for members to contribute to the local community and to have fun at the same time.
-Fundraising events in which members participate include a Christmas street collection, golf day, quiz night and stalls at local fairs.
+Fundraising events in which members participate include, but are not limited to, a golf day, quiz nights, sponsored challenges, etc.

 As well as raising funds for local and international charities, including Rotary’s End Polio Now Campaign, members participate in many community events such as planting bulbs and trees in local schools, funding local students to attend residential weekend courses for self-development, a ‘Kids Out’ day and organising an afternoon tea for elderly residents of Croydon.
 Our community support has led to two long-term partnerships, one with Broadmead Primary School, the other with the organisers of the Croydon Night of Dance (see our Community page for more details).

 FLEXIBLE MEMBERSHIP OPPORTUNITIES